-The crimes of Prostitution and Patronizing / Soliciting Prostitution in Connecticut have always been controversial.
+The crimes of Prostitution and Patronizing escort services in Connecticut have always been controversial.
 Many people feel that an individual should have the right to do whatever they want with their body, even if it is offensive to the majority of lawmakers, politicians, judges and average citizens.
 However, Connecticut law still remains tough both on prostitutes and the people who patronize them.
 Not only do these authorities view prostitution as offensive and illegal conduct, but Connecticut law enforcement believes that where there’s smoke, there’s fire.
 That is, where there’s prostitution, they (wrongfully) believe other crimes are being committed, such as drug possession, human sex trafficking, or money laundering.

 What Are the Penalties for Prostitution Charges in Connecticut?

-The crime of Prostitution is a Class A misdemeanor in Connecticut per C.G.S. § 53a-82.
+The crime of prostitution is a Class A misdemeanor in Connecticut per C.G.S. § 53a-82.
 According to Connecticut law, a person 16 years or older is guilty of prostitution when he or she engages or offers to engage in sexual conduct with another person in exchange for a fee.
 It is punishable by up to 1 year in jail, probation, and a maximum $2000 fine.
 With jail time and several years of probation at stake, it’s clear that Connecticut does not take the crime of prostitution lightly.
-Therefore, if you are charged with Prostitution under C.G.S. § 53a-82, you should contact an experienced Stamford prostitution criminal lawyer at Mark Sherman Law today.
+Therefore, if you are charged with Prostitution under C.G.S. § 53a-82, you should contact an experienced Connecticut lawyer at Mark Sherman Law today.

-Massage Parlor, Escorts & Prostitution Arrests in Stamford and Greenwich
+Massage Parlor, Escorts & Prostitution Arrests

 We typically get calls from men and women charged in prostitution “stings” or “raids”—that is, when police conduct intense surveillance on local massage parlors, strip clubs, local hotels, or monitor certain Craigslist or online escort websites that try to tiptoe around the Prostitution laws.
 Lower Fairfield County is a traditional target zone for sex sting operations.
-Stamford and Greenwich police figure men in this area have the financial means to attract high-end escorts and prostitutes who will accompany them on dinner dates, weekend getaways, or sex romps in local hotels.
+Police figure men in this area have the financial means to attract high-end escorts and prostitutes who will accompany them on dinner dates, weekend getaways, or sex romps in local hotels.